 Let’s face it.
 When you first searched for Iceland’s pictures, it may have looked like only frozen land.
 You may have asked yourself: do people live in Iceland?
 You don’t think there would be life thriving under a constant blanket of snow, but guess what?
 Once you visit it, you will realize it’s a different world – and a gorgeous one!

 With a population of 360,390 people, Iceland is the most thinly populated country in Europe.
-It has one of the smallest populations per square mile (or kilometer) in the world - read more about Icelanders in our dedicated blog post.
+It has one of the smallest populations per square mile (or kilometer) in the world - read more about the Icelandic people and what they are like in our dedicated blog post.